 Pull Request:

-Future work: A tutorial will be made explaining in more detail how to calculate the parameters needed for the uncertainty cones using dipy functions, specifically: estimate_sigma for the noise variance calculation, design_matrix to get the b-matrix, and tensor_prediction for the signal estimation.
+Future work: A tutorial will be made explaining in more detail how to calculate the parameters needed for the uncertainty cones using DIPY functions, specifically: estimate_sigma for the noise variance calculation, design_matrix to get the b-matrix, and tensor_prediction for the signal estimation.
 Additionally, when the ODF implementation is complete, uncertainty for this other reconstruction model is expected to be added, using semitransparent glyphs representing the mean directional information proposed by Tournier [3].

 ODF actor implemented with SDF#